Azure-Samples/ms-identity-javascript-react-tutorial/README.md

 ![npm](https://img.shields.io/npm/v/@azure/msal-react?label=msal-react)
 ![GitHub](https://img.shields.io/github/license/Azure-Samples/ms-identity-javascript-react-tutorial)

-The [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) and [Azure Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
+The [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Microsoft Entra ID](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Microsoft Entra ID) and [Azure Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
 This tutorial aims to take you through the fundamentals of modern authentication with React, using the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React).

 We recommend following the chapters in successive order.
 However, the code samples are self-contained, so feel free to pick samples by topics that you may need at the moment.